MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/spatial-math-module-examples/basic-core-spatial-math-example.md

 ---
 title: "Basic Core Spatial Math Example | Microsoft Docs"
-description: Provides a code example that uses a number of core Spatial Math functions to calculate a geodesic line between points. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code that uses a number of core Spatial Math functions to calculate a geodesic line between points, following the curvature of the earth, and then also converts the northwest coordinate into Degree Minute Second format. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""